-How can a person know if they are experiencing pain from a herniated disk?
+How can a person know if they are experiencing pain from a herniated disc?
 You might have one and not even be aware of it.
 However, they may also cause you intense pain.
 One of the symptoms is feeling a tingling sensation as if your arm or leg is asleep.
 You may also experience weakness in the muscles that are affected by the herniation.
 It may cause you to be unable to lift something or even to stumble while walking.
 Another symptom to look for is pain in your arm or leg.
-Whether if affects your arm or your leg largely depends on where the damaged disk is located.
+Whether if affects your arm or your leg largely depends on where the damaged disc is located.

 What Is a Herniated Disc?

-The disks located in your vertebrae are protected by a gel-like substance that keeps the bones from grinding together.
+The discs located in your vertebrae are protected by a gel-like substance that keeps the bones from grinding together.
 When a herniation occurs, some of this gel leaks out of place.
 It then causes irritation to the surrounding nerves and muscles.
 This makes it easier for the disks to then shift.
 Sometimes this is referred to as a slipped disk.
 If this area then becomes inflamed, it can cause severe pain.

 What Can Be Done?